AvansETI/farmbot/README.md

 This information is used for the MQTT data transition.
 A server is hosted on the broker, where the data is being send to from the different sensors and camera data.
 This data will then be accessible on a specific topic.
 For more information about MQTT, check out [MQTT.org](https://mqtt.org/)

 ### Camera Module
+The configuration file for the camera module can be found in [Configuration.py](camera/configuration.py)
 ```Python
     webhookUrl = "http://localhost:3000"
     farmbot_id = "0"